-- National Shelter supports this recommendation - A core role for the Commonwealth and State Governments is developing housing policy and funding social housing and tenancy support services - Good housing policy should be informed by operational data and issues from a management and tenant perspective, and operational approaches informed by thoughtful and contemporary policy and research.
-This is the case for public or social housing providers.
+• National Shelter supports this recommendation.

+- A core role for the Commonwealth and State Governments is developing housing policy and funding social housing and tenancy support services. - Good housing policy should be informed by operational data and issues from a management and tenant perspective, and operational approaches informed by thoughtful and contemporary policy and research.